AsanteWiebers/AsanteWiebers/README.md

 - 🔭 I’m currently working on building interactive JavaScript Websites/Applications
 - 🌱 I’m currently learning SASS, React and Figma

-- :exclamation: Programming can be quite addictive.
+- :white_check_mark:  Programming can be quite addictive.

 Have a nice day.